-giving a true and fair view of the consolidated entity's financial position as at 30 June 2012 and of its performance for the year then ended; and complying with Australian Accounting Standards, the Corporations Regulations 2001, professional reporting requirements and other mandatory requirements.
+giving a true and fair view of the consolidated entity's financial position as at 30 June 2013 and of its performance for the year then ended; and complying with Australian Accounting Standards, the Corporations Regulations 2001, professional reporting requirements and other mandatory requirements.

-there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.
+The remuneration disclosures contained in the Remuneration Report comply with s300A of the Corporations Act 2001 there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.